keifershearer/ironhack_project1/Readme.md

 ## How its made
 Made using HTML, CSS, and Javascript.
--CSS styling to build grid
+- CSS styling to build grid
--Javascript arrays to build cells and levels
+- Javascript arrays to build cells and levels
--DOM manipulation to access different parts of grid
+- DOM manipulation to access different parts of grid

 ## [Demo](https://keifershearer.github.io/the_backrooms/)

 ## Whats next?
--Add more levels
+- Add more levels
--Add hint button to "turn light on"
+- Add hint button to "turn light on"
--Add monster that chases if taking too long
+- Add monster that chases if taking too long